riya3110/Shopfam_Training/README.md

   ## Overview
   Developed a complete shopping website using technologies such as Java , Spring Boot , Hibernate , Thymeleaf , Bootstrap , JQuery , HTML , RESTful Webservices.... putting all these peices together built a WebApp named **Shopfam - An E-Commerce Web Application for Shopping Electronics**

+  ## Features
+  - Register a new account and log in as an existing user
+  - Register using Google Account log in
+  - Search Products using keyword and/or Category
+  - Display products with details about them(name , picture , image , price)
+  - Add Produt to shopping cart and ability to remove it
+  - See all products in user's shopping cart
+  - Sign out or delete user's account
+  - Update Password
+  - Update the user's Shipping Address and/or Remove the address
+  - Get the Google mail for customer registration and Verification
+  - Track status of user's orders

   ## Technical Aspects
   The working of the project has 2 project directories which are explained one after other in sequence